-"THE undersigned finds it also to be his duty to represent, that the irregularities before mentioned extended not only to the capture and condemnation of American vessels and property, and to unusual personal severities, but even to the impressment of American citizens, to serve on board of armed vessels.
-He forbears to dwell on the injuries done to these unfortunate individuals, or on the emotions which they must naturally excite, either in the breasts of the nation to whom they belong, or of the just and humane of every His reliance on the justice and benevolence of his Majesty leads him to indulge a pleasing expectation, that orders will be given, that Americans so circumstanced be immediately liberated, and that persons honored with his Majesty's commissions do in future abstain from similar violences.
+Extract of a Note from Mr. Jay, Envoy Extraordinary and Minister Plenipotentiary of the United States at London, to Lord Grenville, Secretary of Foreign Affairs, dated tioned extended not only to the capture and comdemnation of American vessels and property, and to unusual personal severities, but even to the impressment of American citizens, to serve on board of armed vessels.
+He forbears to dwell on the injuries done to these unfortunate individuals, or on the emotions which they must naturally excite, either in the breasts of the nation to whom they belong, or of the just and humane of every country.
+His reliance on the justice and benevolence of His Majesty leads him to indulge a pleasing expectation, that orders will be given, that Americans so circumstanced be immediately liberated. and that persons honored with His Majesty's commissions do in future abstain from similar violences.